Handling missing data in large healthcare dataset: a case study of unknown trauma outcomes: Data set

 The patients with the non-final discharge destinations `Other Acute hospital' and `Other institution' were transferred from a TARN hospital to a hospital (institution) outside TARN and did not return to the TARN hospitals {within} 30 days after injury.

 The database includes several indicators for evaluation of the severity of the trauma case, in particular, Abbreviated Injury Scale (AIS), Injury Severity Score (ISS) and New Injury Severity Score (NISS).
 For a detailed description and comparison of the scores we refer readers to reviews \cite{Lefering2002,Lesky2014}.
 The comparative study of {predictive} ability of different scores has a long history \cite{Goldfarb1977,Sacco1988,Champion1996,Rutledge1998}.
-The scores are used for mortality predictions and {are} tested on different datasets \cite{Sullivan2003,Lavoie2004,Tay2004,TARN8_2006}.
+The scores are used for mortality predictions and {are} tested on different datasets \cite{Sullivan2003,Lavoie2004,Tay2004,TARN8_2006}. {In the database, there exist no gaps in AIS (and hence ISS and NISS) values even for patients rapidly dying.
+Most severely injured patients have a CT `pan-scan' within the first hour or two of injury which is likely to define all life-threatening injuries.
+In addition the report from the post-mortem examination is used in the compilation of an injuries list which is the basis of AIS, and hence ISS and NISS, scoring.}